Paradise-Pi/ParadisePi/docs/docs/user-guide/control/remote.md

 ## Accessing the Control Panel from another device

-In order to connect, you need to know the IP Address of the computer running Paradise.
+In order to connect, you need to determine the IP Address of the computer running Paradise.
 There are two ways to find this out, depending on how Paradise is configured.

 To begin, navigate to the Help tab in the Control Panel.